Dothan police adding drones to assist at crash sites, hunt fugitives and overall service

 In addition to saving man hours, Owens said the biggest benefit of using drones will be to keep officers safer while working crashes on major highways or thoroughfares surrounded by high-speed, high-density traffic.

-Two other urban scout model drones will assist Dothan Police Department’s patrol unit track missing persons, runaways, fugitives, or other persons of interest.
+Two other urban scout model drones will assist Dothan Police Department’s patrol unit track missing people, runaways, fugitives or other persons of interest.

 It is equipped with cameras with infrared technology to track to body heat.